7 Ways to Cure Emotional Exhaustion

 What the Bible Says about Change

 Life is not stagnant; it is full of change.
 Throughout your life, you will have different jobs, churches, houses, cars, and relationships.
 There will be changes you choose to make as well as changes that are outside of your control.
+Newport Beach Christian Counseling can help you navigate these transitions with wisdom and support.

 Learning to develop a healthy mindset around change can help prevent anxiety around changes in your life.
 Holding fast to the truth will help you work through change trusting in God.
 Here are Bible verses that can help you through life’s changes.